bhumphrey0x20/Traffic-Sign-Classifier/TSC2.md

     return fc2

 ```

-### Train, Validate and Test the Model
+### Training, Validationg, and Testing the Model

 Training was done using the following parameters:
     Epochs = 100
     Batch Size = 128
     Learning Rate = 0.0008
-    keep_prob = 0.5 (dropout Layer 3)
+    keep_prob = 0.5 (dropout, in Layer 3)
-                0.8 (dropout Layer 4)
+                0.8 (dropout, in Layer 4)

-At Epoch 100, Training Accuracy = 98.2%, Valication Accuracy = 94.7%
+At Epoch 100 the training accuracy = 98.2% and the validation accuracy = 94.7%.

-Finally, the test data tested with an accuracy = 91.0%
+Finally, the test data tested had an accuracy = 91.0%

 ### Figure 3.
 Plot of Triaing and Validation Accuracies